tjingboem/plugins/docs/opcodes/accum.md

 ## Description

-Plugin opcode in ableton_link_opcodes.
-This opcode is part of the plugin repository and has to be installed separately.
-The plugin repository can be found here: https://github.com/csound/plugins

 Creates a peer in an Ableton Link network session.
 The first peer in a session determines the initial tempo of the session.
 The value returned must be passed as the first parameter to all subsequent Ableton Link opcode calls for this peer.